 - Trash and recycling will be collected as usual, weather permitting.
 Should there be a delay or change in schedule, we will post this information on the Town's home page as well as on the Public Works home page.
 Please note that under hazardous conditions, crews may be through your community later or earlier than normal to try to maintain safe working conditions for crews.
 Please be sure to place containers for collection where they can be easily seen by crews in the collection vehicle.

-Don't forget to sign up for our Public Works email notification system!
+Don't forget to sign up for our Public Works email and text notifications!
 You will receive timely news and information regarding Town services and schedules delivered right to your inbox.
-Please visit our ListServ page to subscribe to this program.
-You may also unsubscribe at any time.
+Please visit our subscription page to register.
+You may unsubscribe at any time.
 Thank you!

 During major snow storms with high snow accumulations, crews will bring in special snow removal equipment and dump trucks to remove snow from the edge of pavement and sidewalks in the downtown historic area to facilitate business openings and commerce in this area.
 Signs will be posted and streets will be temporarily blocked while crews work in these areas.
 Please use caution when in these areas as snow melt creates additional hazards with icicles on buildings and snow on roofs which can slide off onto the sidewalks and streets.

 - Unfortunately, it is not possible to bring specialized snow removal equipment into each subdivision.
 The cost and crew needed to facilitate this kind of operation means it is not practical to use this method in every subdivision and street.
 Crews will continue to work to clear streets in neighborhoods, subdivisions and town-owned property to make roads passable.